Bachelor of Science in Health Sciences – Healthcare Data Analytics

 Because healthcare organizations are encouraged to apply proven evidence-based techniques to manage the health of populations and their individual members, knowledge of relevant biomedical concepts are important to administrators, managers and analysts.
 This course presents the foundation concepts of pathophysiology, infectious disease and chronic conditions in the context of public health as a discipline for improving outcomes.

-The course introduces the principles used to assess and study the distribution and determining factors of disease, injuries, and death in human populations.
+assess and study the distribution and determining factors of disease, injuries, and death in human populations.
 Infectious diseases are studied in terms of transmission and control/prevention.
 Infectious diseases are presented from a public health perspective.
 Characteristics, risk and prevention of non-infectious diseases that are important to the public are also discussed.
 Implications for health education are presented.

 Basic concepts of probability and statistics.
 Includes sets and probability, random variables and probability distribution, sampling, estimation theories, tests of hypotheses.